Pharmaceutical Track and Trace Solutions

 Russia applies a crypto key and crypto code, as well as applying the information required by US and European regulations to the product packaging (GTIN and serial number).
 Thus, it can identify more data to the product in the pharmaceutical track and trace system in a more secure way.

 Turkey, to prevent counterfeiting and fraud by focusing on human health, has conducted a project so as to make pharmaceutical track and trace solutions real on a national scale.
 The Pharmaceutical Track and Trace System that Turkey uses (ITS) went into action in 2010 with the feature of being the first in the world.
-The Pharmaceutical Track and Trace System aspires to ensure safe delivery of pharmaceuticals to the consumer, which is the last link of the supply chain.
+The Pharmaceutical Track and Trace System aspires to ensure the safe delivery of pharmaceuticals to the consumer, which is the last link of the supply chain.

 ITS enables by taking the advantage of using 2D code technology to be aware of the past and current status of pharmaceuticals in the supply chain.
 All the movement of the product throughout the supply can be tracked by stakeholders.